The importance of verifying an email address and not just validating its format

 You should regularly check all the email addresses in your database.
 It is however unthinkable to send a verification link once a month to your users, as you did at the registration time.
 It is necessary to do this verification by other means.

 The smart solution is to regularly pass your email addresses through an email validation API to ensure that the SMTP configuration corresponding to the email address is still correct.
 Abstract provides a free API that can do just that and is very easy to use, although there are many email validation and verification API's.
 The Abstract API can be used by any language capable of making a GET request on the Internet.
-Here is an example that you can use directly in your browser:
+Here is an example that you can use directly in your browser: Abstract also includes other APIs, such as the company enrichment API.

 And here is the response: